jonasf/jonasf.github.io/_drafts/automate-setting-up-your-windows-development-machine-with-boxstarter.markdown

 date:   2015-02-22 12:26:01
 tags: automation setup
 ---

+This post will introduce you to automated setups of a Windows system using the excellent Boxstarter tool.

 ###Why automate the setup of your Windows system?

 If you are researching this topic you probably have some thoughts as to why.
 In my case there are two main reasons: